MyWebToolkit/Wordpress-Airtable/README.md

 Once your base is created, you will need to add these specific columns to the following tables.

-a) Volunteers: add a 'single line text' field type column titled 'username'
+1) Volunteers: add a 'single line text' field type column titled 'username'
-b) Volunteering Events: add a 'Date' field type column titled 'Completed'
+2) Volunteering Events: add a 'Date' field type column titled 'Completed'
-c) Volunteering Events: add a 'Long Text' field type column titled 'Notes'
+3) Volunteering Events: add a 'Long Text' field type column titled 'Notes'

 ### Associating Wordpress usernames with Airtable Volunteers